 Critics of Nord Stream 2 in Poland and other eastern European countries, whose views are informed not only by acute geopolitical considerations but also history, appear to understand what policymakers in Berlin, Vienna and Amsterdam do not – that the project is about much more than energy security.
 Not only will it embolden Russian President Vladimir Putin to think that he can act with impunity in Ukraine and elsewhere, it will also make both Ukraine and the EU more vulnerable to Moscow’s malign influence in the future.

-Connor Dilleen has worked for the Australian Department of Foreign Affairs and Trade and the Office of National Assessments.
+Connor Dilleen has worked for the Department of Foreign Affairs and Trade and the Office of National Assessments.
+He currently works for Australia’s privacy regulator.